cerebis/neotax/README.md

 ###Installation

 1. Get NeoTax
-  a.
-Download a standalone jar from Releases
+  1. Download a standalone jar from Releases
-  b.
-Or build from source using maven (the resulting jar will require supporting libraries on the classpath)
+  2. Or build from source using maven (the resulting jar will require supporting libraries on the classpath)
 2. Download or initialise a taxonomy database
-  a.
-Download and extract a premade database from Releases
+  1. Download and extract a premade database from Releases
-  b.
-Or initialise a new database
+  2. Or initialise a new database
     1. Download taxdump.tar.gz from [NCBI FTP](ftp://ftp.ncbi.nlm.nih.gov/pub/taxonomy/)
     2. Extract the archive to some path.
-    2. java -jar neotax-x.y.jar -i {extracted path}/nodes.dmp {extracted path}/names.dmp
+    3. java -jar neotax-x.y.jar -i {extracted path}/nodes.dmp {extracted path}/names.dmp